alan-turing-institute/hub23-deploy/README.md

 ## Useful commands

-To print the IP address of the Binder page:
+To print the pods and IP addresses of the Binder page and JupyterHub:
 ```
-kubectl --namespace=hub23 get svc binder
+chmod 700 info.sh
+./info.sh
 ```

 To access the JupyterHub logs:
 ```
-# Print the running pods, find the one that begins with "hub-"
-kubectl get pods --namespace hub23
-kubectl logs hub-<random-string> --namespace hub23
+chmod 700 logs.sh
+./logs.sh
 ```

 To find out more info about a Pod: